bsdero/vibe/README.md

 ##### For Ollama

 No API key is needed.
 Just make sure the Ollama server is running on your machine.
-You must also pull the model you intend to use.
+You can configure the host and port in your `.vimrc` (see above) if it's not running on the default `localhost:11434`.

 ```bash
 # Make sure the server is running (it may start automatically with the app)